 The licensee used the guidance provided in NEI 13-02, Section I.1.6 in selecting the equipment locations, controls, and instrumentation.
-The ingress and egress paths will be evaluated for the expected severe accident conditions for the sustained operating period.
+The ingress and egress paths were evaluated for the expected severe accident conditions for the sustained operating period.
 Severe accident conditions include temperature, humidity, and radiation.
-The equipment will be evaluated to remain operational throughout the period of sustained operation.
-Personnel exposure and environmental conditions for operation of SAWA equipment has been evaluated and determined not to exceed the limits for emergency response organization dose and plant safety guidelines.
+The equipment has been evaluated to remain operational throughout the period of sustained operation.
+Personnel exposure and environmental conditions for operation of SAWA equipment has also been evaluated per plant safety guidelines.
 In its OIP, the licensee stated that electrical equipment and instrumentation will be powered from the existing station batteries, and from ac distribution systems that are powered from the generators used in support of Order EA-12-049 requirements.